 Location: Beaufort County is located at the southernmost tip of South Carolina, sandwiched between Jasper County to the west and the Atlantic Ocean to the east.
-It is located 25 miles ENE of Savannah, 92 miles southwest of Charleston, 188 miles southwest of Myrtle Beach, and 145 miles south of the state capitol, Columbia.
+It is located 25 miles east-northeast of Savannah, 92 miles southwest of Charleston, 188 miles southwest of Myrtle Beach, and 145 miles south of the state capitol, Columbia.

 Climate: Temperatures are generally moderate in Beaufort County, with pleasant-to-hot summers and cooling onshore breezes.
 Snowfall is rare.
 The average annual temperature is 65ºF and average rainfall is 49.4 inches.
 Average low temperature in winter is 43 degrees, and the average summer high is 85.
 Hurricanes and tropical systems are considered a threat, although Beaufort County has seen many near-misses and few direct hits.
-The most recent hit was Hurricane Gracie in 1959, which killed four, damaged 2,394 homes and caused $4 million in property loss.

 Tourist Attractions: The RBC Heritage Presented by Boeing (South Carolina's only PGA Tour event), the annual Beaufort Water Festival, 12 miles of Hilton Head beachfront along the Atlantic Ocean, the Concours d'Elegance car show, the Sea Pines Resort and Country Club, Coligny Plaza Shopping Center, Shelter Cove community park, zip line canopy tours at the Broad Creek Marina, Disney's Hilton Head Island vacation club resort, the Coastal Discovery Museum at Honey Horn, the Old Sheldon Memorial Church ruins, Harbour Town Golf Links and many other golf courses, and numerous food, wine, and cultural festivals and celebrations.